Pat O'Connor (American football): Detroit Lions (second stint)

 On August 1, 2024, O’Connor signed with the Lions.
 He was released on August 27, and re-signed to the practice squad.
 He was promoted to the active roster on October 19.

 On March 18, 2025, the Lions re-signed O'Connor to a one-year contract.
 He was placed on injured reserve on November 14, and released the next day.
+O'Connor was re-signed to the practice squad on December 8.

+O'Connor announced his retirement from the NFL after nine seasons via Instagram on July 16, 2026.